cylc/cylc-admin/docs/proposal-spawn-on-d.md

 the graph.
 If the workflow has completed there will be no waiting tasks left in the pool, otherwise the stall is premature.

-In SoD there may be no tasks waiting ahead to show there is more to do, but we can detect workflow completion as follows:
+In SoD there may be no tasks waiting ahead (on the "intended path") to show there is more to do, but we can detect workflow completion as follows:

 - If the workflow has NOT stalled,
    - Then it has not completed (obviously)
-- If the worklfow has stalled,
+- If the workflow has stalled,
-   - With unhandled failed tasks present: premature stall
+   - No unhandled failed tasks present and all waiting tasks beyond the stop point (and in the runahead pool): workflow completed
-   - With no unhandled failed tasks present: workflow completed
+   - Otherwise (unhandled failed tasks and or stuck waiting tasks present): premature stall

 At stall we can choose to keep the most recent active tasks in the pool, or to empty the pool (apart from unhandled failed tasks).
 Keeping recent active tasks